alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 - measure how often internal search is used
 - identify pages where a relatively high proportion of users go on to perform a search
 - compare internal search activity between device categories
-- compare search behaviour between users referred from a specific domain and those who were not
+- compare search behaviour between users associated with a specific referral domain and those not

 ### Understand the data